TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 ## Discussion
 ### Sources of Error
 - A logical error in the LZC calculation that allowed for overlap of phrases was found after data generation (see lzc_corrections.py from commit 1b51cf870c7df4a98eeb8bf26c07eb09cf77c24f) with the following statistics for their differences: mean=1.04; median=1; max=5; std dev=0.9429.
-The correct value was always higher due to this because allowing overlap means you can use a phrase that has already be seen.
+The correct value was always higher due to this because allowing overlap means a phrase that has already be seen can be used.
 The minimum correct value for any series in the generated data was 33 for a maximum effect of 15.15% and both a mean and median effect of around 1/33 (3%).
 The corrected values are used in analysis, however, so the effect of this is infinitesimal being limited only to how much variety there was in the complexity metrics of the series chosen for the comparison grid.